Y0Coss/docs-fork/pages/network/load_balancer/create_stickiness/guide.en-gb.md

 ![Modifying connection tracking](images/tracking_session.png){.thumbnail}

-Once you have configured the farm, click `Add`{.action} or `Edit`{.action}, depending on whether you are configuring a new or existing farm.
+Once you have configured the farm, click `Add`{.action} or `Edit`{.action}, depending on whether you are configuring a new or modifying an existing farm.
-Please remember to deploy the configuration.
+Please remember to deploy the configuration afterward.

 There are two ways of doing this:

-- via the `Status`{.action} section of the OVH Control Panel, by clicking on your Load Balancer’s `...`{.action} button, then selecting `Apply configuration`{.action}
+- via the `Status`{.action} section of the Control Panel, by clicking on your Load Balancer’s `...`{.action} button, then selecting `Apply configuration`{.action}

-- via the reminder box in the OVH Control Panel, notifying you that the configuration has not been applied, by clicking `Apply configuration`{.action}
+- via the reminder box in the Control Panel, notifying you that the configuration has not been applied, by clicking `Apply configuration`{.action}

 ![Apply a Load Balancer configuration](images/apply_configuration.png){.thumbnail}

-### Modify a server farm’s connection tracking method via the API.
+### Modify a server farm’s connection tracking method via the API

-#### View details on a server farm.
+#### View details on a server farm

-With this call instruction, you can view details on a server farm if you know its ID.
-In this example, we will work on a HTTP farm.
+This API call allows you to view details for a server farm if you know its ID.
+In this example, we will work on an HTTP farm.

 > [!api]
 >